-- PEP staff identify the ADOT specification or standard drawing associated with the product's compatible APL category and then determine the types of test data required for the evaluation. - Staff request by email that the applicant upload through AZPEP the data resulting from the specified laboratory testing, a technical data sheet for the product, and, if not already uploaded, a SDS for products with a chemical formulation.
-The testing must have been performed by an independent laboratory, and the results signed by the laboratory manager or signed and sealed by a Professional Engineer.
+- PEP staff identify the ADOT specification or standard drawing associated with the product's compatible APL category and then determine the types of test data required for the evaluation. - Staff request by email that the applicant upload through AZPEP the data resulting from the specified laboratory testing, a technical data sheet for the product, and, if not already uploaded, an SDS for products with a chemical formulation.
+The testing must have been performed by an independent laboratory, the test data must be current-testing completed within the previous 5 years of the completed application submission-, and the results signed by the laboratory manager or signed and sealed by a Professional Engineer.

 - The applicant submits the requested information by uploading files through AZPEP. - If the submittal is complete and delivered by the stated deadline, staff continue the evaluation process. - If the submittal is incomplete and/or delivered late, staff withdraw the application and notify the applicant. - Staff forward the SDS to Safety and Risk Management (S&RM) to review before beginning the product evaluation.
 S&RM verifies conformance with the following criteria before approval: - All 16 sections of the SDS are completed in accordance with OSHA's Hazardous Communication Program. - The SDS confirms that quantities of chemicals in the product (in expected usage) are within the permissible exposure limits and recommended occupational exposure limits. - The SDS includes information to determine that the hazards can be mitigated through standard engineering controls and/or personal protective equipment. - The SDS describes the product use, and use of this product must align with all applicable S&RM policies. - Staff compare the provided test data to the criteria in the relevant ADOT specifications and/or standard drawings. - If the test data meet the ADOT specification, staff prepare an evaluation report recommending adding the product to the APL.
-The evaluation report form is in the Appendix. - o If the test data do not meet the ADOT specification, staff notify the applicant that the product is denied.
+The evaluation report form is in the Appendix. - If the test data do not meet the ADOT specification, staff notify the applicant that the product is denied.